Cook Like Czechs

 • Return the dough to the bowl and let it rise for another 45–60 minutes.
 I put the dough back in the oven to proof.

-• Prepare a round bowl and a clean tea towel.
+• Prepare a round, deep bowl and a clean tea towel.
 Dust the cloth evenly with flour and line the bowl with it.
 Carefully transfer the raised dough to a bowl lined with a floured tea towel.
 Cover the bowl with a clean tea towel or plastic wrap and let it rise for another 30-45 minutes.

 • Turn out the bread and place it on a cooling rack.
 Leave to cool for at least two hours before slicing with a knife.